Higher Education Emergency Relief Fund (HEERF)

 Q: Are there additional HEERF emergency grant funds available to students with higher expenses and special needs?

 A: Yes.
-Students with additional expenses (above and beyond the funds already disbursed) and special needs, may complete an application for additional funds.
-The application will be available after July 15, 2020.
+Students with additional expenses (above and beyond the funds already disbursed) and special needs, may complete an application for additional funds when the application becomes available.

 Q: Is a student who is on an approved leave of absence eligible to receive the funds?